moprei21/ma_thesis/README.md

-# ma_thesis
-Explanation of contribution of each file to the Thesis
+# Contribution of Each File to the Thesis

-## Python
+## Python Scripts

-conversational_client.py --> inference of GPT client, CLI to determine generation strategy create_instruction_data.py --> pre-processing of data for instruction tuning on server data_check.py --> copy of data statistics inference_hf.py --> inference for the Gemma-3 models prompting.py -->  script used in  conversational client to modify prompts for the generation strategies reporting.py --> script used in conversational client to specify the location of generated data text_similarity.py --> MAUVE experiments train_fasttext.py --> FastText classifications
+**conversational_client.py** – Implements inference for the GPT-based client and provides a command-line interface (CLI) to configure and execute different generation strategies.
+Chapter 4.3

+**create_instruction_data.py** – Performs data preprocessing required for instruction tuning on the server, including formatting and structuring the training examples.
+Chapter 4.3.3

+**data_check.py** – Generates and reports dataset statistics to support validation and quality assurance.
+Chapter 5.1

+**inference_hf.py** – Executes inference using the Gemma-3 models through the Hugging Face interface.
+Chapter 5.4

+**prompting.py** – Applies prompt modifications within the conversational client, adapting them to the selected generation strategy.
+Chapter 4.3

+**reporting.py** – Manages the organization and storage of generated outputs, ensuring reproducibility and traceability of experiment results.
+Chapter 4.3

+**text_similarity.py** – Contains the implementation of MAUVE-based text similarity experiments across model configurations.
+Chapter 4.4.2

+**train_fasttext.py** – Trains and evaluates FastText classifiers used for downstream classification tasks.
+Chapter 4.4.1

 ## Shell Script

-run_mauve.sh --> running mauve script for generation strategies and dialects
+**run_mauve.sh** – Automates MAUVE evaluation across different generation strategies and dialect variations, ensuring consistent and reproducible experiment runs.
+Chapter 4.4.2